swiftlang/swift/docs/SIL.rst

   // $T must be an archetype
   // #Proto.method!1 must be a reference to a method of one of the protocol
   // constraints on T
-  // $U -> V must be the type of the referenced method with "This == T"
+  // $U -> V must be the type of the referenced method with "Self == T"
   // substitution applied
   // %1 will be of type $[thin] U -> V